-In general, two types of locking are used to allow multiple-read with single-write operations in a multi-user database.
+In general, three types of locking are used to allow multiple-read with single-write operations in a multi-user database.

 - Share Locks (S)-A transaction involving a read operation on a data object.
-To support a higher degree of data concurrency, several transactions can acquire share locks on the same data object at the same time. - Exclusive Locks (X)-A transaction involving an update operation on a data object.
-This transaction is the only one that can access the object until the exclusive lock is released.
+To support a higher degree of data concurrency, several transactions can acquire share locks on the same data object at the same time. - Update Locks (U)-A transaction involving an update operation or update operation on a data object.
+This lock is compatible with Share locks but is not compatible with Exclusive locks.
+An object can have just one Update lock at a time - Exclusive Locks (X)-A transaction involving an update operation on a data object.
+This transaction is the only one that can access the object until the exclusive lock is released